volmer/bootsy/README.md

   rails g bootsy:install
   ```

-4. Add and run migrations:
+4. Add and run migrations (if you are using ActiveRecord):
   ```console
   rake bootsy:install:migrations
   rake db:migrate